Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Quasi-equivalences between singularity categories and cluster categories

 \part{Quasi-equivalences between singularity categories and cluster categories}

 The aim of this first part is to give general theoretical results to give equivalences between singularity categories and cluster categories.
-We shall essentially work over enhancements of relevant categories.
-After preparing some background on dg categories, we give the Reconstruction Theorem (Section \ref{sec2}), Enhanced Auslander-Reiten duality (Section \ref{sec3}), which lead to the main results in Section \ref{sec4}.
-This part also includes Section \ref{sec5}, where we give a general existence theorem of tilting objects in $\D_\sg^\Z(\L)$ of symmetric orders $\L$, and apply it to realize $\D_\sg(\L)$ as cluster categories.
+We will essentially work over enhancements of relevant categories.
+After preparing some background on dg categories, we give Morita Theorem (Section \ref{sec2}), Enhanced Auslander-Reiten duality (Section \ref{sec3}), which lead to the main results in Section \ref{sec4}.